Bonnie and Clyde: Ambush and deaths

-By May 1934, Barrow had 16 warrants outstanding against him for multiple counts of robbery, auto theft, theft, escape, assault, and murder in four states.
-Hamer, who had begun tracking the gang on February 12, led the posse.
-He had studied the gang's movements and found that they swung in a circle skirting the edges of five midwestern states, exploiting the "state line" rule that prevented officers from pursuing a fugitive into another jurisdiction.
+By May 1934, Barrow had sixteen warrants outstanding against him for multiple counts of robbery, auto theft, theft, escape, assault and murder in four states.
+Hamer, who had begun tracking the gang on February 12, led a posse composed of six men: Texas officers Hamer, Hinton, Alcorn, and B.M.
+"Maney" Gault, and Louisiana officers Henderson Jordan and Prentiss Morel Oakley.

+Hamer had studied the gang's movements and found that they swung in a circle skirting the edges of five midwestern states, exploiting the "state line" rule that prevented officers from pursuing a fugitive into another jurisdiction.
 Barrow was consistent in his movements, so Hamer charted his path and predicted where he would go.
 The gang's itinerary centered on family visits, and they were due to see Methvin's family in Louisiana.
 Unbeknownst to Hamer, Barrow had designated Methvin's parents' residence as a rendezvous in case they were separated.
 Methvin had become separated from the rest of the gang in Shreveport.
-Hamer's posse was composed of six men: Texas officers Hamer, Hinton, Alcorn, and B.M.
-"Maney" Gault, and Louisiana officers Henderson Jordan and Prentiss Morel Oakley.